Arizona Coyotes Odds

-While the Coyotes have yet to experience a large amount of success, they have built an interesting core of young players who will look to grow in the future.
-With the legalization of sports betting in Arizona, Coyotes fans can look forward to betting on NHL games, including while watching a game at the Gila River Arena.
+While the Coyotes haven’t yet won a Stanley Cup, they have built an interesting core of young players.
+With the legalization of sports betting in Arizona, Coyotes fans can now bet on NHL games daily, including while watching a game at the Gila River Arena.

 Below, we’ll cover everything you need to bet on the Coyotes in Arizona, including the best current Coyotes odds posted at legal online sportsbooks.